Modernizing an Old Cane-back Chair with Tufting

-I picked up a set of 3 of these old caned chair's for $40.
-I totally scored a deal.
+I picked up a set of 3 of these old caned chair’s for $40.
+I totally scored a deal!
 I loved the style, but the caning was so dried out, when I tossed the chairs in the back of my van, they cracked all over.
 I decided it would be easier to make it an upholstered piece instead of trying to re-cane it.
+Modernizing an old cane back chair with tufting is a great way to save those chair backs that you don’t want to re-cane.

-For the top caned part, I used quilt batting to stuff the back which I laid on top before I stapled it.
-All. the way. around.
+For the top caned part, I used quilt batting to stuff the back which I laid on top before I stapled it to the front.
+All.
+The way.
+Around.
 I think I went through about 400 staples.
+After stapling use a button to create a tuft.
+You’ll pull the button thread through the back and secure it by knotting behind the caning.
+Then add more batting to the back side and staple the backing fabric on the chair.

 I then hot glued on trim to cover the staples.